-Budget Includes Some Steps toward WIOA Compliance, But Not Enough to Start Implementing Important Next Steps early last year the mayor created a new office - the Deputy Mayor for Greater Economic Opportunity (DMGEO) - to facilitate job creation and workforce development in underserved communities in the District.
+Budget Includes Some Steps toward WIOA Compliance, But Not Enough to Start Implementing Important Next Steps office - the Deputy Mayor for Greater Economic Opportunity (DMGEO) - to facilitate job creation and workforce development in underserved communities in the District.
 In addition, the District's Workforce Investment Council (WIC), which oversees workforce development policy including federal job training funds administered by DOES, was moved from the office of the Deputy Mayor for Planning and Economic Development to the DMGEO.

-As the FY 2017 budget was being developed, the city was also writing its State Plan to comply with the Workforce Innovation and Opportunity Act (WIOA), and some DC government offices were reorganized to better oversee the city's workforce system.
-For example,
+As the proposed FY 2017 budget was being developed, the city was also writing its State Plan to comply with the Workforce Innovation and Opportunity Act (WIOA), and some DC government offices were reorganized to better oversee the city's workforce system.
+For example, early last year the mayor created a new